makoto/blockparty/README.md

 <h2>How to play?</h2>
 <ul>
-  <li>Step 1: Type your twitter account, pick one of your address, then press 'Register'.
+  <li>Type your twitter account, pick one of your address, then press 'Register'.
 It will take 10 to 30 seconds to get verified and you will receive notification.</li>
-  <li>Step 2: Try registering with another account.
-Each time you register, you deposit 1 ETHER to the contract</li>
-  <li>Step 3: Select one of the registered account and then press 'Attend'.
-'Payout' seciont tells you how much you may potentially get.</li>
-  <li>Step 4: Press 'Payback' button and see one of your accounts get the payout ammount.</li>
 </ul>

 ## Hacking guide